Salmon-Computer-Vision/salmon-computer-vision/utils/pi/services/README.md

 Change the `RTSP_URL` and `DEVICE_ID` to the respective URLs and Jetson ending ID hostnames.

+Ignore `BUCKET` if the device is deployed at a site with no Internet connectivity and as such will not upload to the cloud.
+This param is the AWS bucket name to upload to.

 Older raspi do have the v4l2 or omx encoders, so set the vars like this
 instead: